SanjeevKGupta/example/operator0x/nginx/publish/README.md

 2. Development requires
    - Preparing `operator tar`
-   - Publishing service using the `oprartor tar`
+   - Publishing service using the `operator tar`
    - Creating a pattern or publishing deployment policy

 3. Create a horizon directory with `hzn.json` and `service.definition.json` similar to this example.
 This section is important for edge cluster based deployment